- Common uses

 - if you are taking antacids (Maalox, Mylanta, Tums, others) take acalabrutinib at least 2 hours before or after taking these medications.

-- tell your doctor if you have an infection or have had surgery recently, or if you have or have ever had hepatitis B, problems with your heart rhythm, or bleeding problems.
+- tell your doctor if you have an infection or have had surgery recently, or if you have or have ever had liver disease including hepatitis B, problems with your heart rhythm, or bleeding problems.

-- tell your doctor if you are pregnant, or plan to become pregnant.
-You should not become pregnant during your treatment with acalabrutinib.
+- tell your doctor if you are pregnant or plan to become pregnant.
+You should not become pregnant while you are taking acalabrutinib.
+You should not start taking acalabrutinib until a pregnancy test has shown that you are not pregnant and you should use birth control to prevent pregnancy during your treatment and for at least 1 week after your final dose.
+Acalabrutinib may harm your unborn baby.
 If you become pregnant while taking acalabrutinib, call your doctor immediately.

 - tell your doctor if you are breastfeeding.
 Your doctor may tell you not to breastfeed during your treatment and for 2 weeks after your final dose.